7 Fire Science Jobs To Keep The Environment Safe

 In areas where there is a high risk of wildfires, this job includes fire prevention and suppression.
 The Bureau of Labor Statistics (BLS) expects increased demand for forest workers in state-owned forests as wildfires increase.
 California has the largest number of forestry technicians of any state.
 However, if you are looking for the highest-paying state for forestry jobs, head to Idaho.
 The average annual salary for forest workers in Idaho in 2021 was $50,040.

 For more detailed information on how to become a forestry technician, check out Unity Environmental University’s career guide.
-Our B.S. in Wildland Fire Science and Management can be completed 100% online and prepare you for a rewarding career as a forestry technician.
+Our B.S. in Environmental Science and Climate Change can be completed 100% online and prepare you for a rewarding career as a forestry technician.

 Average Salary: $36,010 (2022)